Eyes Without a Face (film): Production

 At the time, modern horror films had not been attempted by French film makers until producer Jules Borkon decided to tap into the horror market.
 Borkon bought the rights to the Redon novel and offered the directorial role to one of the founders of Cinémathèque Française, Franju, who was directing his first non-documentary feature La Tête contre les murs (1958).
 Franju had grown up during the French silent-film era when filmmakers such as Georges Méliès and Louis Feuillade were making fantastique-themed films, and he relished the opportunity to contribute to the genre.
 Franju felt the story was not a horror film; rather, he described his vision of the film as one of "anguish... it's a quieter mood than horror... more internal, more penetrating.
 It's horror in homeopathic doses."

+The original novel on which the film is based was the debut of Jean Redon, a former journalist-turned-film publicist and screenwriter.
+For years, a rumor persisted that "Redon" was actually a pen name for prolific pulp novelist Frédéric Dard, apparently arising from a contribution of a back-cover quote for the paperback.

 To avoid problems with European censors, Borkon cautioned Franju not to include too much blood (which would upset French censors), refrain from showing animals getting tortured (which would upset English censors) and leave out mad-scientist characters (which would upset German censors).
 All three of these were part of the novel, presenting a challenge to find the right tone for presenting these story elements in the film.
 First, working with Claude Sautet who was also serving as first assistant director and who laid out the preliminary screenplay, Franju hired the writing team of Boileau-Narcejac (Pierre Boileau and Thomas Narcejac) who had written novels adapted as Henri-Georges Clouzot's Les Diaboliques (1955) and Alfred Hitchcock's Vertigo (1958).
 The writers shifted the novel's focus from Doctor Génessier's character to that of his daughter, Christiane; this shift revealed the doctor's character in a more positive and understandable light and helped to avoid the censorship restrictions.
+Jean Redon, a screenwriter by trade, also contributed to the final script.

 For his production staff, Franju enlisted people with whom he had previously worked on earlier projects.
 Cinematographer Eugen Schüfftan, best remembered for developing the Schüfftan process, was chosen to render the visuals of the film.
 Schüfftan had worked with Franju on La Tête Contre les Murs (1958).
 Film historian David Kalat called Shüfftan "the ideal choice to illustrate Franju's nightmares".
 French composer Maurice Jarre created the haunting score for the film.
 Jarre had also previously worked with Franju on his film La Tête Contre les Murs (1958).
 Modern critics have observed the film's two imposing musical themes, a jaunty carnival-esque waltz (featured while Louise picks up young women for Doctor Génessier) and a lighter, sadder piece for Christiane.